42Olu/md-tool/README.md

 ```
 md_tool.bat
 ```
-* it can also be run on all operating systems with:
+* it can also theoretically be run on all operating systems with:
 ```
-python3 main.py
+python main.py
 ```
+if python is the path to a python 3 exe.

 * if you select a working directory without stored metadata it will initialize metadata files in seperate folders
 ```